KateRita/asana-api-scripts/README.md

 Define a task title & body, create copies of that task in multiple 1 on 1 projects.

 **Options:**
+- use command line option `--dry-run` to see which projects would have tasks added w/o actually adding them.
 - prompt user for task title & description
 - add task to all projects, to all projects for a given team, or prompt the user to add to each project
 - assign to me, to other member of 1:1 project, or to no one